What Is SR-22 Insurance?

 An SR-22 is a form that proves that you have car insurance.
 You may be legally required to file an SR-22 form for violating certain laws, primarily driving-related.

-If you violate certain laws, a court may order you to file an SR-22 with your state's department of motor vehicles (DMV).
-This form verifies that you have sufficient auto insurance coverage to meet your state's minimum requirements—but having one can make coverage more expensive and difficult to obtain.
+An SR-22 is a form which verifies that you have sufficient auto insurance coverage to meet your state's minimum requirements.
+You may need to file one if you violate certain laws, and having one can make coverage more expensive and difficult to obtain.

 Here's what you need to know about SR-22s, including how the process works, when you need to file one and how it can impact your car insurance options and rates.